smfreeze/csgo-ai-replier/README.md

 Obviously you don't have to use this application to make negative remarks to enemies (which may or may not have been why I receieved a ban).

+Goes without saying that I am not responsible for malicious use or for any bans that you may receive!
 <br><br>

 # Setup